 Goondiwindi, QLD Attractions

-Goondiwindi is the town bordering Queensland and New South Wales.
+Goondiwindi is a town located on the border between Queensland and New South Wales.
 Before you cross the Macintyre River, the border, and start down the Newell Highway, you will have a couple of attractions to see.

 Information Centre Goondiwindi